nelsonkam/LMC-js/readme.md

 ### Execution
 Load the `index.html` into any web browser.
 For now, the only way to interact with it is through the console.
 Open the devtools and do the following

+Note that the UI is under development.
+Use the console to make sure you get accurate results.

 Load the `Memory` array with the appropriate code.
 The program will attempt to translate the human-readable code to machine code.
 ```